What does Ronnie mean?

 Ronnie is a very popular first name for women (#1511 out of 4276, Top 35%) and also a very popular surname for all people (#71808 out of 150436, Top 48%).
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Ronnie for girls.
-Ronnie was first listed in 1940-1949 and reached its top rank of #552 in the U.S. then, but is not listed currently.
+Ronnie was first listed in 1940-1949 and reached its top rank of #552 in the U.S. in the 1940s, but is not listed currently.
 (2014 Birth Statistics)

 Ronnie▼ is alike in pronunciation to Rawnie, Renie, Rennae and Rennie.
 Other suggested similar baby names are Bonnie▼, Connie▼, Donnie▼, Jonnie▼, Konnie, Lonnie▼, Monnie, Nonnie, Renne and Sonnie.
 These names tend to be less frequently used than Ronnie.